josh-clarke/propass/README.md

 ## Quick Start

-Calling `propass` on its own generates three password options with the default settings.
+Calling the `propass` binary on its own generates three password options with the default settings.

 ```cli
 ./propass